rawanaglan36/todo-api/README.md

 Docker Compose

  CI/CD
-This project includes GitHub Actions workflows for:
+This project includes GitHub Actions and Jenkins pipeline workflows for:
 Building Docker images
 Running tests (if added)
 Deploying the app